Inzhenerka/docs.getdbt.tech/website/docs/faqs/Git/github-permissions.md

 For more info on GitHub permissions, refer to [access permissions](https://docs.github.com/en/get-started/learning-about-github/access-permissions-on-github).

-Alternatively, try [disconecting your GitHub account](#disconect-github) in <Constant name="cloud" />, detailed in the following section.
+Alternatively, try [disconnecting your GitHub account](#disconnect-github) in <Constant name="cloud" />, detailed in the following section.

 ## Disconnect GitHub